Best Credit Cards for After Bankruptcy

-When you filed bankruptcy, I bet you swore you'd never get in a credit bind again, regardless of whether your bankruptcy resulted from job loss, divorce, medical issues, or just overspending.
+When you filed bankruptcy, you probably you swore you'd never get in a credit bind again, regardless of whether your bankruptcy resulted from job loss, divorce, medical issues, or just overspending.
 In our culture, that’s a tall order, especially when you can finance everything from a set of towels to the new home you're buying them for through a catalog or online.

 Or maybe you're the client who recognizes the value of credit and can't wait to start rebuilding theirs.